octobercms/library/src/Support/README.md

 **input()**

-Similar to `Input::get()` this returns an input parameter or the default value.
+Similar to `Request::input()`, this returns an input parameter or the default value.
 However it supports HTML Array names.
 Booleans are also converted from strings.
 ```php
 $value = input('value', 'not found');
 $name = input('contact[name]');